How the Thermomix Bimby community made it into the Guinness Book of Records.

-Per definition brand communities are networks of people attached to a brand and who share same passion and values.
-Building such a community is an art that requires dedication, competences and time.
-But once it’s there and activated, it’s a happy kicking living thing that takes over the brand in return of helping the business to outperform.
+Per definition, brand communities are networks of people attached to a brand who share the same passion and values.
+Building such a community is an art that requires dedication, competencies and time.
+But once it’s there and activated, it’s a happy kicking living thing that takes over the brand in return for helping the business to outperform.